Profe, working diligently to maintain student interest.

 b) If you have never taught the vocab you want to use, write on board (or project it) along with translation.
 Make sure the kids know what the words mean.

-¿Hay un hombre o una mujer? ¿Cómo se llama?
+Q: ¿Hay un hombre o una mujer? ¿Cómo se llama?
 Is there a man or a woman?
-What is his name?
+What is their name?

-¿Tiene un perro? ¿Cómo se llama el perro?
-Does he have a dog or a cat?
+Q: ¿Tiene un perro? ¿Cómo se llama el perro?
+Does he have a dog/cat?
 What’s its name?

-¿Está feliz el hombre? ¿Por qué está/no está feliz?
-Is the man hapy?
-Why or why not?
+Q: ¿Está feliz el hombre? ¿Por qué está/no está feliz?
+Is the man happy?
+Why (not)?

 Note here that some of these questions require factual answers, but some can be made up (e.g. the man’s name, what the dog wants to eat, etc).

 d) As well as asking questions about the photo, you should personalise the discussion.
 So, we ask the kids do you have a dog?
 Are you hungry?
 What’s your dog’s name? etc. This is both interesting and you get first and second person reps.